-Sweet Goat Cheese Stuffed Strawberries make an easy appetizer to celebrate strawberry season.
+Sweet Goat Cheese Stuffed Strawberries make an easy appetizer to celebrate strawberry season, or to brighten up a dark winter night!
 You only need 4 ingredients and 5 minutes to whip these up.

-We’re in Tuscany right now, and the markets are full of strawberries.
-Chèvre miel, or goat cheese with honey, was a favourite find in the French markets last week.
-If you’ve been to Tuscany, you’ll know that the countryside views are beyond spectacular.
-I’m forever asking Denis to pull over so I can take a photo.
-This photo has a special memory–I stepped out of the car and directly into a patch of tiny strawberries and fresh aromatic mint growing wild at the edge of the road.
+This photo has a special memory--I stepped out of the car and directly into a patch of tiny strawberries and fresh aromatic mint growing wild at the edge of the road.
 Strawberries, goat cheese, and mint.
 In Tuscany.
-Does life get sweeter than this?
+Does life get sweeter than that?

 Here are a few more photos of this stunningly beautiful region of Italy.
 And if Tuscany is on your bucket list, read about our experiences Traveling in the Heart of Tuscany.
 You might also want to check out our 10 Tips for Driving in Italy.